sridharv/gojava/README.md

 	-o string
 	    Path to write the generated jar file. (default "libgojava.jar") -s string
-	    Additional path to scan for Java files.
+	    Additional path to scan for Java source code.
 These files will be compiled and included in the final jar.
 	-v  Verbose output.
 ```